ro011110ot/KotlinCalculatorApp/README.md

 - **Compose UI:** The user interface is built using Jetpack Compose, offering a modern and reactive approach to UI development on Android.
 - **Material 3 Design:** The app follows Material 3 Design guidelines to ensure a visually pleasing and consistent user experience across different devices.
 - **mXparser Integration:** The app utilizes the mXparser library for math expression parsing, avoiding reinventing the wheel and ensuring accurate calculation results.

+## Understanding '%' Operator in KotlinCalculatorApp

+The `solveExpression` function treats expressions ending with "%" as percentages, while others are interpreted as modulo operations.
+However, this can lead to unexpected behavior in certain cases.

+Consider "20%÷2":
+1. "20%2" usually means taking 20% of 2, resulting in 0.40.
+2. Dividing 0.40 by 2 yields 0.20, not 0.10.

+This discrepancy arises from the interpretation of "%" in combination with other operators, showcasing a potential inconsistency in calculator behavior.
+KotlinCalculatorApp consistently interprets "%" as a percentage regardless of context, ensuring predictable behavior.

+It's worth noting that different calculators may interpret expressions differently.
+For example, if a different calculator yields 0.10 instead of 0.20 for the expression "20%÷2", it may be interpreting the expression in a manner different from the standard interpretation described above.
+Such variations highlight the importance of understanding the conventions of the specific calculator you are using.

+Inputting expressions like "20%÷2" directly into KotlinCalculatorApp may cause a crash due to its strict interpretation.
+Future updates will address this issue.
+While this approach guarantees consistency, it's important to note differences from other calculator designs.

 ## Getting Started